-A covered call is an options strategy that lets you sell (or “write”) call options against the underlying stock you own.
+A covered call is an options strategy that lets you sell (or “write”) call options against the underlying stock you already own.
 A call option lets you take a position on a stock, giving you the right to buy or the obligation to sell a fixed number of shares at a specific price (the “strike price”) by a specific date (the “expiration date”).
+Selling a covered call gives someone the right - not the obligation - to buy your shares at a specific price, by a specific time.

-You can use covered calls as part of an options trading strategy to try to earn extra income, specify a future selling price for your shares, or offset losses from a drop in share prices (more on all this further down).
+You can use covered calls as part of an options trading strategy to try to earn extra income, specify a future selling price for your shares, or offset losses from a drop in share prices.
+As with any trading strategy, covered calls come with their own risks that are important to keep in mind (more on all this further down).

 How covered calls work

-For example, you own shares of a stock that’s currently selling for $50 per share.
-You set your strike price at $55 per share and charge a $5 premium to buy the call.
+For example, you own shares of a stock that’s currently selling for $100 per share.
+You set your strike price at $110 per share with a 45-day expiry and earn a $5 premium by selling the call against your existing stock.
 Most options contracts are for 100 shares of stock, so you'd make $500 selling this call.

 Covered call example